orff1989/Ex2OOP/README.md

 Time to run center is:9568

-Time to run tsp is:
+Time to run tsp is: 2 ms.